aditcrey/Machine-Learning-Projects/Social_Network_Ads_Model-KNNModel/readme.md

 # Social Network Advertisement
-## A logistic regression model to decide which age and salary group to deliver advertisements for the given product
+## A K Nearest Neighbors Classification model to decide which age and salary group to deliver advertisements for the given product

 **Outputs:**